 Start the compressor.
 The valve must be adjusted to a 0 to 2 psi reading on the low side gauge port.
 Be sure your gauge is set at O before hook-up.
 Allow several minutes between each adjustment.
 Moisture may form on the adjusting knob side of the valve and freeze causing the valve to malfunction.
 To prevent this replace the cap after each adjustment.
-Be sure valve is dry before final cap replacement.
+Be sure the valve is dry before final cap replacement.
 Operate for 30 minutes to confirm proper valve setting and operation.

 The valve may need to be cleared of dirt or chips if adjustment is not possible.
-With the compressor running, turn the valve adjustment knob clockwise about 3 turns momentarily then back to the proper setting.
-Do not leave the valve in the open position allowing high backpressure, as this may cause the compressor to overload.
+With the compressor running, turn the valve adjustment knob clockwise about 3 turns momentarily, and then back to the proper setting.
+Do not leave the valve in open position allowing high backpressure, as this may cause the compressor to overload.

 After satisfactory adjustment, turn off the thermostat and remove the gauges.
-Recap the service ports and replace the SA-I cover.
+If the high side gauge is connected, wait until the pressure equalizes on both gauges before removal.
+Recap the service ports and replace the SA-II cover.
 When the valve has dried, insulate the valve body by cutting the insulating sleeve to fit the valve then wrap with cork tape to prevent condensation.
 Insulate the one-foot section of 3/8" tubing that exits the refrigerated cabinet.
 The valve need not be insulated if it is in the icebox.

 Troubleshooting note: The operating pressure of the system will not indicate the amount of refrigerant in the system.
 The valve will not give proper operation or pressure if it is undercharged.
 Check the valve scribe line.
-It should correlate with the low side gauge pressure.
+It should correlate to gauge pressure.